Marquinhos Santos arrives in Ceará, is presented, and the team does open training | ceará

 New coach after leaving Dorival Júnior, Marquinhos Santos arrived in Ceará this Tuesday (14th) and commanded training with an eye on Atlético-MG.
-In addition, the coach was introduced to the squad and will be presented to the press.
+In addition, the coach was introduced to the cast and press.

 + Juca Antonello is Vozão’s new technical assistant